-The Bay's striped bass population has rebounded from historic lows in the late 1970s and early 1980s, following fishing bans enacted in Delaware, Maryland, and Virginia in the mid- to late-1980s.
+The Bay's striped bass populations have rebounded from historic lows in the late 1970s and early 1980s, following fishing bans enacted by Delaware, Maryland, and Virginia in the mid- to late-1980s.
 Since then, the Bay's striped bass population has increased to the point that striped bass are now considered recovered.
-The recovery of striped bass in the early 1990s can be partially attributed to a few strong year classes produced in the late 1980s.